networking/init-cms-sandbox/README.md

 on the networking init CMS bundle and Symfony.
 The project is being developped by the small hard working team at [net working AG][1] in Zürich.

-This project is very much in an Alpha stage.
+**IMPORTANT NOTICE** This project is very much in an Alpha stage.
+It is not advisable to use this for a production web site.

 The installation of the sandbox is pretty much the same as a normal installation of Symfony project.